Why It Works

 - Hazelnut oil or brown butter will lend richness and complexity to the dough, without creating an overtly nutty flavor.

-- Subtle use of rose water and almond extract, while optional, enhance the natural aroma of fresh apple cider.
+- Subtle use of rose water and almond extract, while optional, enhances the natural aroma of fresh apple cider.

 - Refined coconut oil's high smoke point completely eliminates that dreaded fried-food smell, while use of a solid fat for frying keeps the finished doughnuts light and crisp, never greasy.

 The tradition of serving fresh doughnuts with apple cider dates back more than a hundred years, but doughnuts made with apple cider?
 That's more of a mid-century marvel, popularized by the Doughnut Corporation of America.
-Founded by Adolph Levitt (there's a whole chapter on him in my cookbook), the DCA wasn't a doughnut shop, but a manufacturer of automated doughnut machines, proprietary fry-oil, and doughnut mixes, as well as marketing strategies—like the introduction of national doughnut month.
+Founded by Adolph Levitt, the DCA wasn't a doughnut shop, but a manufacturer of automated doughnut machines, proprietary fry-oil, and doughnut mixes, as well as marketing strategies—like the introduction of national doughnut month.

 Which is to say, when they rolled out the "Sweet Cider Donut" concept in 1951, it was instantly adopted by most everyone who worked with DCA's product lines, including mom and pop shops, orchards, and doughnut chains alike.
 Nearly 70 years later, apple cider doughnuts are more popular than ever, if somewhat misunderstood.